-I found this particular antique shop exclusive aswell as the little tea shop with a quirky outlook…Loved the splash of yellow and was reminded of Fresh Lime…haha
+We found the below particular antique shop exclusive, and the little tea shop quirky : Loved the splash of yellow and the refreshing lemonade feel it oozed with.

 Just below this beautiful yellow tea room is a unique collector’s paradise…..Do pay a visit, to be taken back to the past!

 The care-taker of the shop is hesitant about allowing cameras inside….but then relented after some persuasion :p

 So do cajole him a little if you want some snaps taken inside the shop.
 As I end this photo essay, I leave you with an insider’s glimpse of the shop…..

 Hope you enjoyed this photo journey as much as I did presenting it to you…..Do share it with others 🙂

 Also, let me know which part of the village did you find intriguing!
 You may also want to read ‘Places to Visit in Delhi’.